boanjo/myhome/rain_gauge/README.md

 ![1](https://github.com/boanjo/boanjo.github.io/blob/master/rain_mounted.jpg?raw=true "Pic 1")

-You can of course use a simpler tipping bucket like you can find on ebay for a few dollars (or print your own) but i can garantuee You that You are in for a lot of job and it will most likely not be accurate.
+You can of course use a simpler tipping bucket like you can find on ebay for a few dollars (or print your own) but i can garantuee that You are in for a lot of job and it will most likely not be accurate.
 Or you can buy a Davis or RainWise and mod it in the way you like it.
-Both brands are excellent but for the rain gauge i have 4 unit and it just does the jobe excellent.
+Both brands are excellent but for the rain gauge i have 4 units (relatives wants precise data too:-)) and it just does the job excellent.
 If you live in the US you can pick one up for $72 https://rainwise.com/wired-rain-gauge.
 Here in Sweden it's been probably 50% higher.

 Fusion 360 - 3D printed parts (optional)
 -  Either you place the rain sensor in a open location (no trees or object to stop the rain...) on a flat surface that needs to be in level for the best accuracy or you can print the pole mounting model